Mercury13/unicodia/Font-Source/Egyptian2/README.md

 Meaning of directories:
 - InkTest: just a test for Inkscape
 - svg: raw JSesh SVGs
-- svg-remade: JSesh SVGs remade somehow, currently subtracted white things
+- svg-my: rather big remakes, both new and existing
+- svg-remade: small remakes of extsting JSesh hieros w/o changing content: subtracting white, manual addition
 - cache: cache for auto-Inkscape’d JSesh SVGs (running Inkscape takes ≈1s/file)
-- manual: everything is done manually except bearings
+- manual: everything is done manually except bearings (gradually phasing out this directory)
 - manual-wide: same, but accent that the image is wide

 # How to update data